-- h.
-Estimated Budget: Staff time, \$200,000 NYS FY18 Funds - i.
-Partners and their roles: PEP (Lead Partner), NYSDEC (Funding Entity), The Research Foundation at Stony Brook University (Contractor). - j.
+- a.
+Estimated Budget: Staff time, \$200,000 NYS FY18 Funds - b.
+Partners and their roles: PEP (Lead Partner), NYSDEC (Funding Entity), The Research Foundation at Stony Brook University (Contractor). - c.
 Description and Objectives: Analyze spatial and temporal trends in the Peconic Estuary finfish trawl survey dataset, and develop risk metrics from ecological relationships for the Peconic Estuary that examine whether local and regional environmental changes have increased the vulnerability of individual finfish and mobile invertebrate species, community assemblages, and ecosystem processes.
 ECOSIM is a quantitative modeling framework that can represent all major ecosystem functional groups and can be used to identify and assess structural changes in the ecosystem in response to environmental change.
 The proposed study will identify vulnerable species, critical habitats, and ecosystem properties within the Peconic Estuary.
-This information has direct application to decisions affecting the use, management, and conservation of the natural resources in the bay. - k.
-Outputs and Deliverables: ECOSIM and ECOPATH Model, plan and facilitate meetings. - I. Estimated Milestones: This project was delayed due to COVID-19.
+This information has direct application to decisions affecting the use, management, and conservation of the natural resources in the bay. - d.
+Outputs and Deliverables: ECOSIM and ECOPATH Model, plan and facilitate meetings. - e.
+Estimated Milestones: This project was delayed due to COVID-19.
 Originally due to begin in FY19, Stony Brook University was not able to begin this work until FY20.
-Model developed is anticipated to be complete by March 2024. - m.
-Long Term Outcomes: An understanding of the food web dynamics and organism/habitat interactions will allow for optimized planning for the Peconic Bays. - n.
-External Constraints: Project has experienced severe delays due to covid 19 and then contracting delays from NYS. - o.
-Clean Water Core Programs: protecting Large Aquatic Ecosystems.
+Model developed is anticipated to be complete by March 2024.

-Objective H: Restore and protect key habitats and species diversity in the Peconic Estuary and its watershed.
+- f.
+Long Term Outcomes: An understanding of the food web dynamics and organism/habitat interactions will allow for optimized planning for the Peconic Bays. - g.
+Clean Water Core Programs: protecting Large Aquatic Ecosystems. - h. h.
+External Constraints: N/A i.
+Performance Measures: Restore and protect key habitats and species diversity in the Peconic Estuary and its watershed.